 Properly executed proxies will be voted in the manner directed by the stockholders.
-If no direction is made, such proxies will be voted FOR all proposals and FOR the election as directors of the Company of the nominees named under the caption "Election of Directors" as set forth therein.
-Any proxy may be revoked by the stockholder at any time prior to the voting thereof by notice in writing to the Secretary of the Company, either prior to the Meeting (at the above address) or at the Meeting if the stockholder attends in person.
+If no direction is made, such proxies will be voted FOR the election of all nominees named under the caption "Election of Directors" as set forth therein as directors of the Company, FOR the adoption of the Company's 1998 Stock Incentive Plan and FOR the ratification of the selection of Arthur Andersen LLP as Independent Auditors for the fiscal year ending January 2, 1999.
+Any proxy may be revoked by the stockholder at any time prior to the voting thereof by notice in writing to the Secretary of the Company, either prior to the Meeting (at the above Rolling Meadows address) or at the Meeting if the stockholder attends in person.
 A later dated proxy will revoke a prior dated proxy.
 As of the date of this Proxy Statement, the Board of Directors knows of no other business which will be presented for consideration at the Meeting.
 If other proper matters are presented at the Meeting, however, it is the intention of the proxy holders named in the enclosed form of proxy to take such actions as shall be in accordance with their best judgment.

-The information contained in this Proxy Statement relating to the occupations and security holdings of directors and officers of the Company and their transactions with the Company is based upon information received from each individual as of March 15, 1996.
+The information contained in this Proxy Statement relating to the occupations and security holdings of directors and officers of the Company and their transactions with the Company is based upon information received from each individual as of March 27, 1998.

-HOLDINGS OF STOCKHOLDERS, DIRECTORS, NOMINEES AND EXECUTIVE OFFICERS
+HOLDINGS OF STOCKHOLDERS, DIRECTORS AND EXECUTIVE OFFICERS

-The following table sets forth, as of March 15, 1996, the name, address and holdings of each person (including any "group" as defined in Section 13(d)(3) of the Securities Exchange Act of 1934) known by the Company to be the beneficial owner of more than five percent of the Company's Common Stock, and the amount of Common Stock beneficially owned by each of the directors, nominees for director and named executive officers of the Company and by all directors and executive officers of the Company as a group.
+The following table sets forth, as of March 27, 1998, the name, address and holdings of each person known by the Company to be the beneficial owner of more than five percent of the Company's Common Stock, and the amount of Common Stock beneficially owned by each of the directors and executive officers of the Company and by all directors and executive officers of the Company as a group.

-NAME OF BENEFICIAL OWNER AMOUNT AND

-NATURE OF PERCENT BENEFICIAL OWNERSHIP OF CLASS
+NAME OF BENEFICIAL OWNER AMOUNT AND NATURE OF BENEFICIAL OWNERSHIP PERCENT OF CLASS

-1400 Toastmaster Drive Elgin, IL 60120
+William F. Whitman, Jr. The Middleby Corporation 2850 W. Golf Road Suite 405 Rolling Meadows, IL 60008 1,843,771 shares(1) 16.9%

-Robert R. Henry P.O.
-Box 115 Route 202 Linfield Farm Far Hills, NJ 07931 1,835,144 share: s (2) 21.9%
+Robert R. Henry Robert Henry & Co., Inc. P.O.
+Box 115 Far Hills, NJ 07931 1,624,019 shares(2)(3) 14.9%

-David P. Riley The Middleby Corporation 1400 Toastmaster Drive Elgin, IL 60120 507,795 share: s (3) 6.0%
+Laura B. Whitman 446,125 shares(3)(4) 4.1%

+David P. Riley 266,545 shares(5) 2.4%

-A. Don Lummus 200,100 share: s (4) 2.4%
+A. Don Lummus 208,300 shares(7) 1.9%

-Sabin C. Streeter 31,000 share: s (4) (6)
+Sabin C. Streeter 26,000 shares (6)

-Newell Garfield, Jr. 28,000 share: s (5) (6)

-John R. Miller III 28,000 share: s (4) (6)
+John R. Miller III 26,000 shares (6)

-Philip G. Putnam 3,000 share: s (5) (6)
+Philip G. Putnam 10,500 shares(3) (6)

-Joseph G. Tompkins 2,000 sl nares (6)
+Joseph G. Tompkins 11,500 shares(3) (6)

-Laura B. Whitman 20,000 share: s (7) (6)

-Robert L. Yohe 21,000 sl nares (6)
+Robert L. Yohe 28,500 shares(3) (6)

-John J. Hastings 30,283 share: s (8) (6)
+John J. Hastings 35,647 shares(8) (6)

-All directors and executive officers of the Company as a group (3) (4) (5) (8)
+All directors and executive officers of the Company 38.7%